Who Benefits From Inadequate Systems of Care?

 Inadequate systems of care are not new

 This is not a pandemic issue.
-The pandemic only highlighted how flawed, discriminatory, and unsupportive these systems are to disabled individuals and their families.
+The pandemic only highlighted how flawed, discriminatory, and unsupportive these systems are for disabled individuals and their families.

 Deinstitutionalization saved governments money while abandoning families who want to care for their loved ones.
-We want equal support so that our children can live the full, inclusive lives that is their right.
+We want equal support so that our children can live the full, inclusive lives that are their right.

 The current system forces isolation, burnout, and poverty.
 This is no longer acceptable.